HengrongDu/hengrongdu.github.io/_pages/about.md

 of California, Irvine](https://www.math.uci.edu/).
 During Sep.
 2021 to June 2024, I was a Postdoc at the [Department of Mathematics](https://as.vanderbilt.edu/math/) at [Vanderbilt University](https://www.vanderbilt.edu/), under the mentorship of Prof. [Gieri Simonett](https://math.vanderbilt.edu/simoneg/).
 My Ph.D. journey took place at the [Department of Mathematics](https://www.math.purdue.edu/) at [Purdue University](https://www.purdue.edu/), under the guidance of Prof. [Changyou Wang](https://www.math.purdue.edu/~wang2482/).

-My research interests include the analysis of partial differential equations (PDEs), hydrodynamics of complex fluids, calculus of variations, geometric flows, stochastic analysis, and the interplay between PDEs and machine learning.
+My research interests center on the analysis of partial differential equations (PDEs) with a particular focus on their applications in artificial intelligence, including the design and optimization of machine learning algorithms through PDE-based analysis.
+I also explore related areas such as the hydrodynamics of complex fluids, calculus of variations, geometric flows, and stochastic analysis.